Home » Streets » Albert Road

 Council Ward – From Wellington Road as far as the Fire Station, Central; from the Fire Station to Lowerhouse, West.
 September 2018: See CEC development proposals.

-This is a busy street with housing at both ends and two primary schools, Dean Valley and St Gregory’s, the Scout Hut, the fire station, Lowerhouse mill, and industrial premises along its length.
+This is a busy street with housing at both ends and a primary school, Dean Valley, the Scout Hut, the fire station, Lowerhouse mill, and industrial premises along its length.
 Work began in October 2006 to build a further industrial site behind Lowerhouse Mill.
-However, this was abandoned and, despite much opposition, planning applications were subsequently approved to develop housing on both sides of the road to the waste collection site.
-The estate on the west side is now complete.
+However, this was abandoned and, despite much opposition, planning applications were subsequently approved to develop housing on both sides of the road to the waste collection site (closed mid-2024).
+The estate on the west side is now complete, but there has been no progress on the east side.

 The memorial stone (left) records that the road was built in 1868 and that four fifths of the cost was raised by public subscription.

-The Civic Society have been, for many years, pressing Cheshire East Council to make Lowerhouse into a Conservation Area.
-In 2021 it has finally happened – Bollington Cross & Lowerhouse Conservation Area.
+The Civic Society had, for many years, been pressing Cheshire East Council to make Lowerhouse into a Conservation Area.
+In 2021 it finally happened – Bollington Cross & Lowerhouse Conservation Area.

 Conservation